 Since 2006, The Law Office of Douglas K. Dennis has provided experienced representation for clients accused of theft in Putnam County, Wilson County, and surrounding communities.
 We strive to help you understand the charges against you and the potential penalties, as well as your options for building a strong defense.

-- Class A misdemeanor theft is as low as it goes, involving property value of $1,000 or less.
+- Class A misdemeanor theft: property value of $1,000 or less.

 - Class B felony theft is as high as it gets, involving amounts of $60,000 or more.

 Petty theft is theft of property or services that are valued at $500 or less.
 Petty theft is generally charged as a Class A misdemeanor in Tennessee, which is punishable by up to one year in jail and a fine of up to $2,500.
 If the theft offense involved property with a value above $500, it is usually charged as a felony.